Common Probability Distributions

 What is a Probability Distribution?

-A probability distribution describes how the values of a random variable are distributed.
-It provides the probabilities of different possible outcomes in an experiment.
-In simpler terms, it tells us how likely each outcome is.
+Probability distribution describes how the values of a random variable are distributed.
+It shows the likelihood of different outcomes and helps in analyzing uncertainty in data.

 Example of a Probability Distribution